DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-5/compression/_index.md

 ## Identifying Tracks that Benefit from Compression

-- Assessing the need for compression
+- Evaluating instability in track levels
-- Identifying instability in track levels
+- When fader adjustments are insufficient
-- Automatic gain makeup: pros and cons
+- Instruments that commonly require compression
-- Practical examples and scenarios
+- Using automatic gain makeup: Pros and cons

 {{% note %}}